tcncloud/protoc-gen-state/README.md

 The *Request action creators will take the RPC input message type as a parameter.
 The *Success action creators will take the RPC output message type as a parameter.
 The *Failure actions will always pass the error string.

-A *RequestPromise action will be generated as well that takes two additional function parameters (resolve, reject).
-The functions will be called prior to dispatching a *Success or *Failure action from within the epic.
+The *Request action will also have two additional optional parameters (resolve, reject).
+These callbacks will be called prior to dispatching the *Success or *Failure action from within the epic.
 This is useful for seeing if a specific request completed from within a component.

 *Request actions for verb "update" on a repeated field will take two parameters, prev and updated.
 Because protoc-gen-state has no knowledge of primary keys, the previous object is used to find the location of the object in the array within the reducer.